Dahiru Usman Bauchi

-Sheikh Dahiru Usman OFR (born 29 June 1927) is a Nigerian Islamic Scholar.
-He is the supreme leader of the Islamic Sufi group known as the Tijaniyyah in Nigeria.
+Sheikh Dahiru Usman OFR (29 June 1927 – 26 November 2025) was a Nigerian Islamic scholar.
+He was part of the Islamic Sufi group known as the Tijaniyyah and prominent in Nigeria.

 Early life

 Sheikh Dahiru Bauchi was born in East Gombe at Northern Region, Nigeria.
 His parents were from Bauchi in East Gombe.
 His maternal roots are from Gombe.
-Dahiru Bauchi was born in the Hijri year 1346 (Gregorian calendar: June 29, 1927).
+Dahiru Bauchi was born in the Hijri year 1346 (Gregorian calendar: 29 June 1927).

 Education

 As a youth Dahiru Bauchi studied the Holy Qur’an under the tutelage of his father Alhaji Usman.
 Eventually he learned to recite the entire Qur’an from memory as could his father.
 He studied under scholars like Shaykh Tijani Usman Zangon-Bare-bari, Shaykh Abubakar Atiku and Shaykh Abdulqadir Zaria He received the Tijjaniyyah Tariqah.
 His father was a Tijani muqaddam (Imam), who was granted authorization (ijāzah) for tariqa.
 Dahiru Bauchi is deputy chair of the Fatwa Committee of the Supreme Council Of Islamic Affairs (NSCIA) in Nigeria.